NeptuneHub/AudioMuse-AI-helm/README.md

 gemini:
   apiKey: "YOUR_GEMINI_API_KEY_HERE" # IMPORTANT: Change this for production

+mistral:
+  apiKey: "YOUR_MISTRAL_API_KEY_HERE" # IMPORTANT: Change this for production

 # AI Configuration
-# You can use "OLLAMA", "GEMINI", or "NONE" (some features will be disabled if NONE)
+# You can use "OLLAMA", "GEMINI", "MISTRAL", or "NONE" (some features will be disabled if NONE)
 config:
   mediaServerType: "jellyfin"
-  aiModelProvider: "NONE" # Options: "GEMINI", "OLLAMA", or "NONE"
+  aiModelProvider: "NONE" # Options: "GEMINI", "OLLAMA", "MISTRAL", or "NONE"
   ollamaServerUrl: "http://192.168.3.15:11434/api/generate"
   ollamaModelName: "mistral:7b"
   geminiModelName: "gemini-1.5-flash-latest"
+  mistralModelName: "ministral-3b-latest"
   aiChatDbUserName: "ai_user" # Must match postgres.aiChatDbUser
 ```